-In this case, Claimant and NH provided a certificate of civil union issued in Vermont
+In this case, Claimant and NH provided a certificate of civil partnership issued in

-Because Vermont law mandates the same treatment for same-sex civil unions and civil
+Because English law mandates the same treatment for same-sex civil partners and members

-marriages, the analyses of Smith and American Airlines applied to a Vermont civil union suggests Florida would recognize the Vermont civil
+of civil marriages, the analysis of American Airlines applied to an English civil partnership suggests Florida could recognize the English

-union as a marriage.
-In both Smith and American Airlines, the courts made it clear that whether a Florida court will treat a relationship
+civil partnership as a marriage.
+In American Airlines, the court made it clear that whether a Florida court will treat a relationship as

-as a marriage depends on the law in the jurisdiction in which the relationship was
+a marriage depends on the law in the jurisdiction in which the relationship was entered.

-entered.
-Particularly, under the analysis of American Airlines, the evaluation should focus on whether the non-marriage relationship results in
+Under the analysis of American Airlines, that evaluation should focus on whether the non-marriage relationship results in

 treating the parties the same as if they were married.
 Here, based on guidance from